What is Perthes Disease?

 Perthes Disease Prognosis

-Sometimes those who have had Perthes disease require a joint replacement later in life.
-Children who have had Perthes are also more likely to develop early onset of hip arthritis.
+Sometimes those with Perthes disease require a joint replacement later in life.
+Children with Perthes are also more likely to develop early onset of hip arthritis.

 Common Causes of Hip & Groin Pain